 The lawyer must convince the judge that you are predisposed by your life experiences to harbor an intractable prejudice against either side of the case.
 Hence, considering all evidence, you cannot be counted upon to deliver a fair verdict.

-The lawyer has to say why they deem you an unfair juror.
-You should make this easy for them.
+The lawyer has to explain why they deem you an unfair juror.
+It would help if you made this easy for them.

 Remember, though, that your prejudice must be actual somehow.